lamb-chen/website/app/about/about.md

 ello!

-i'm lamb - a second year computer science student at the [university of bristol](https://www.bristol.ac.uk/). creating this blog has been a lot of fun, and realised how daunting it is to work from a clean slate. still trying to decide how i want this all to look.
+i'm lamb - a second year computer science student at the [university of bristol](https://www.bristol.ac.uk/). creating this blog has been a lot of fun. it made me realise how daunting it is to work from a clean slate. still trying to decide how i want this all to look!

 #### currently
+◇ trying to improve this website
+◇ looking for exciting events to attend or host
 ◇ training for the bristol half marathon
 ◇ studying, studying, studying
 ◇ listening to:
 [![spotify-github-profile](https://spotify-github-profile.vercel.app/api/view?uid=flamalamb&cover_image=true&theme=default&show_offline=false&background_color=985f3a&interchange=true&bar_color_cover=true)](https://spotify-github-profile.vercel.app/api/view?uid=flamalamb&redirect=true)